Sequence Points in C | Set 1

 The output of all of the above programs is undefined or unspecified.
 The output may be different with different compilers and different machines.
 It is like asking the value of undefined automatic variable.

-The reason for undefined behavior in PROGRAM 1 is, the operator ‘+’ doesn’t have standard defined order of evaluation for its operands.
+The reason for undefined behavior in PROGRAM 1 is, the operator ‘+’ doesn’t have a standard defined order of evaluation for its operands.
 Either f1() or f2() may be executed first.
 So output may be either “GeeksforGeeks” or “forGeeksGeeks”.

 Similar to operator ‘+’, most of the other similar operators like ‘-‘, ‘/’, ‘*’, Bitwise AND &, Bitwise OR |, .. etc don’t have a standard defined order for evaluation for its operands.

 Evaluation of an expression may also produce side effects.
-For example, in the above program 2, the final values of p is ambiguous.
+For example, in the above program 2, the final values of p are ambiguous.
 Depending on the order of expression evaluation, if f1() executes first, the value of p will be 55, otherwise 40.

 The output of program 3 is also undefined.
-It may be 64, 72, or may be something else.
+It may be 64, 72, or maybe something else.
 The subexpression i++ causes a side effect, it modifies i’s value, which leads to undefined behavior since i is also referenced elsewhere in the same expression.

 Unlike above cases, at certain specified points in the execution sequence called sequence points, all side effects of previous evaluations are guaranteed to be complete.
 A sequence point defines any point in a computer program’s execution at which it is guaranteed that all side effects of previous evaluations will have been performed, and no side effects from subsequent evaluations have yet been performed.
 Following are the sequence points listed in the C standard: